 He also ruled that HB 1523 violates the Equal Protection Clause of the Fourteenth Amendment because it was passed for the sole purpose of “put[ting] LGBT citizens back in their place after” the Supreme Court recognized their right to marry last summer.

-Governor Phil Bryant has announced that he will appeal to the U.S. Fifth Circuit Court of Appeals and is seeking a stay on Judge Reeves ruling (i.e. if the stay is granted, HB 1523 would go into effect).
-He is represented by the Alliance Defense Fund, a national Christian organization that also authored HB 1523 and promotes anti-LGBT legislation across the country.
-Attorney General Jim Hood has announced that he will not appeal the ruling.
+Shortly after the ruling, Governor Phil Bryant appealed this ruling to the U.S. Fifth Circuit Court of Appeals and also sought a stay in the ruling.
+He is represented by the Alliance Defending Freedom, a national Christian organization that also authored HB 1523 and promotes anti-LGBT legislation across the country.
+Attorney General Jim Hood announced that he would not appeal the ruling.

 On August 1, Judge Reeves denied the Governor’s request for a stay, writing: